-It is an error to declare or define a function main with any other parameters or return type.
+It is a compile-time or link-time error to declare or define a function main with any other parameters or return type.

 6.1.1 Function Calling Conventions

 Functions are called by value-return.
 This means input arguments are copied into the function at call time, and output arguments are copied back to the caller before function exit.
 Because the function works with local copies of parameters, there are no issues regarding aliasing of variables within a function.
 To control what parameters are copied in and/or out through a function definition or declaration: